-Trains: Southern Rail have informed the club that they will be operating a full matchday service, but please check with Southern’s website prior to travelling.
+Trains: Southern Rail have informed the club that they will be operating a full matchday operation.
+However, you are advised to check Southern’s website before travelling.

 All vehicles accredited to park at Sussex University must enter via Stanmer Park, as there will be no entry at Falmer or Knights Gate.

 Village Way will be extremely busy and congested, and supporters are advised to avoid this area pre- and post-match, unless they have pre-booked parking.